 Stronger Men’s Conference

-Empowering men to be better husbands, fathers and leaders this April.
+Empowering men to be better husbands, fathers and leaders April 13-14, 2018.
 Register Today!

 According to one survey, almost four in five motorists admit to driving over the speed limit regularly.
 In fact, if you are between the ages of 18-39, you are over 70% more likely to speed.
 Another study shows that speeding doesn’t save much time.
 For instance, if you’re traveling a distance of 15 miles and drive 10 miles over the speed limit, you might arrive only 3-4 minutes faster based on traffic signals.
 With these numbers, a speeding ticket isn’t’ worth the time saved!